finos/regular-table/examples/perspective.md

 }
 ```

 Create a model state object.
+This object will memoize everything that a
+`regular-table` will need in one place, minimizing recalculation later when
+a re-render is requested.
+Because some operations like _sorting_ can actually
+instantiate a view (and this call `createViewCache()` themselves), we must
+memoize both the `Table` and `View` objects.

 ```javascript
 async function createViewCache(table, view, extend = {}) {